center-for-threat-informed-defense/sightings_ecosystem/docs/index.rst

 The Sightings Ecosystem gives cyber defenders visibility into what adversaries are actually doing in the wild.
 With your help, we are tracking MITRE ATT&CK® techniques observed to give defenders real data on technique prevalence.
-With this data, we can analyze trends in evolving adversary behaviors, and ultimately provide a data-driven resource to support prioritizing defensive operations.
-This project ingests ATT&CK technique sightings and process them to produce useful datasets and reporting.
+With this data, we can analyze trends in evolving adversary behaviors and provide a data-driven resource to support prioritizing defensive operations.
+This project ingests ATT&CK technique sightings and processes them to produce useful datasets and reporting.

 This project is created and maintained by the `MITRE Engenuity Center for Threat-Informed Defense <https://ctid.mitre-engenuity.org/>`__ in futherance of our